 The myth that they are unless is just that -- a myth.
-I personally challenge anyone without a BA degree to find someone with one who would actually say that the BA is "just a piece of paper" and it's "worthless."
+I personally challenge anyone without a BA degree to find someone with a degree who would actually say that the BA is "just a piece of paper" and it's "worthless."
 The notion that someone could spend 4 years taking college-level classes and learn absolutely nothing is absurd.
 It's an insult to people who wanted to better themselves and went through the pain of doing it.

-Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty
+Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty.